MastrMatt/liteDB/README.md

 Features to add:
--Timers for the client connections to determine if idle and kickout -Timer for the data stored in global hashtable, TTL for caching
+-Timers for the client connections to determine if idle and kickout -Timer for the data stored in global hashtable (TTL for caching) -AOF rewriting when the aof file becomes too large